-Renée Stout is a recipient of the Women’s Caucus for Art Lifetime Achievement Award (2018), Janet & Walter Sondheim Artscape Prize (2012), David C. Driskell Prize (2010), a Joan Mitchell Award (2005), The Pollock Krasner Foundation Award (1991 & 1999), the Anonymous Was a Woman Award (1999) and The Louis Comfort Tiffany Foundation Award (1993).
+Renée Stout is a recipient of the Women’s Caucus for Art Lifetime Achievement Award (2018), Janet & Walter Sondheim Artscape Prize (2012), David C. Driskell Prize (2010), Joan Mitchell Award (2005), Pollock Krasner Foundation Award (1991 & 1999), Anonymous Was a Woman Award (1999) and the Louis Comfort Tiffany Foundation Award (1993).
+Stout was the first American artist to exhibit in the Smithsonian’s National Museum of African Art.
 Her work is included in such collections as Afrika Museum (Netherlands), Baltimore Museum of Art, High Museum of Art, Metropolitan Museum of Art, National Gallery of Art, San Francisco Museum of Fine Art, Smithsonian American Art Museum, and the National Museum of African American History and Culture.
-This exhibition follows When 6 is 9: Visions of a Parallel Universe at HEMPHILL Fine Arts, Washington, D.C.
+This exhibition follows When 6 is 9: Visions of a Parallel Universe at Hemphill Fine Arts, Washington, D.C.
 (2018) and Funk Dreamscapes from the Invisible Parallel Universe at the John Michael Kohler Arts Center, Sheboygan, Wis.
 (2018).

 Funding support for the Sarah Moody Gallery of Art comes from the department of art and art history and the College of Arts and Sciences.
 Additional support comes from the Farley Moody Galbraith Endowed Exhibition Fund.
 For further information, contact the gallery at 348-1891 or check our webpage.